Netflix’s rollout of its 2021 movies sends a message to rivals Disney, HBO

 On Tuesday morning, the streamer dropped a slickly produced trailer on YouTube featuring the top original films coming to subscribers this year, with video snippets of Lin-Manuel Miranda, Dwayne Johnson, Melissa McCarthy, Octavia Spencer, and other A-listers joking around to promote their projects.

-Those projects include: Red Notice, an action comedy starring The Rock, Ryan Reynolds, and Gal Gadot; Miranda’s Tick, Tick… Boom!; The Woman in the Window, a psychological thriller starring Amy Adams, based on the novel of the same name; Yes Day, a family comedy starring Jennifer Garner, based on the children’s book; The Kissing Booth 3; Bruised, Halle Berry’s directorial debut; plus more than 60 additional titles studded with top talent.
+Those projects include: Red Notice, an action comedy starring The Rock, Ryan Reynolds, and Gal Gadot; Miranda’s tick, tick… Boom!; The Woman in the Window, a psychological thriller starring Amy Adams, based on the novel of the same name; Yes Day, a family comedy starring Jennifer Garner, based on the children’s book; The Kissing Booth 3; Bruised, Halle Berry’s directorial debut; plus more than 60 additional titles studded with top talent.

 Spliced together, the movies bolster the case that Netflix remains a premier destination for new feature films, even as streaming rivals HBO Max and Disney+ start nipping at its heels.
 Last month’s Disney Investor Day presentation, during which the company announced more than 50 new projects, was nothing if not a shot across the bow at Netflix.
 And HBO Max became a serious rival (finally) to Netflix when it was announced that all 17 of Warner Bros.’
 2021 films will debut on the platform.